snoblitz/kpm-game/README.md

 2. Open the project folder
 3. Start a local server (e.g., using VS Code's Live Server)
 4. Open your browser and navigate to the local server address

+## Contributing

+Feel free to submit issues and enhancement requests!

 ## License